add header image here

 Despite support from research, there are still many things about the use of bisphosphonates after SCI that we do not know, such as their long-term effects and what the best length of treatment is.
 Bisphosphonate medications may also have side effects (such as heartburn, stomach upset, racing heart, jaw or thigh pain), drug interactions, and specific instructions for use that should be discussed in detail with your health providers before taking the medications.

-For more detailed information about bisphosphonate medications, see SCIRE Professional’s chapter on Bone Heath.
+For more detailed information about bisphosphonate medications, see SCIRE Professional’s module on Bone Heath.

 There are a number of physical treatment options that have been proposed for preventing and treating bone loss after SCI, however, the evidence does not support their regular use in treating bone loss after SCI.